Stage 7: Therapy for Middle Adulthood

 Our Approach

-There’s no single “right” way to move through this stage.
-That’s why we start by listening — to your story, your struggles, and your hopes.
-From there, therapy becomes a collaborative process.
+Therapy in this stage is a collaborative process.
 Sometimes it looks like untangling old patterns that feel limiting.
 Sometimes it’s about creating space to imagine what’s next.
 And often, it’s simply having someone alongside you who really hears and supports you.

 Why it Matters